Inverse Depth Scaling From Most Layers Being Similar: Discussion

 We find the inverse depth scaling in LLMs and explain it by ensemble averaging, yet a more mechanistic explanation for the emergence of ensemble averaging is needed.
 The architectural bias of the residual connection may play an important role in not utilizing data compositionality \cite{veit2016residual}.
 Next-token prediction may not be modeled by a smooth dynamical system, which forces the LLMs to use ensemble averaging.

 The findings that fitted $\alpha_m \approx 1$ and $\alpha_\ell \approx 1$ imply that, under a fixed number of parameters $N\propto m^2\ell$, the optimal width-depth relationship is $m \propto \ell$.
 The result suggests that we should scale width and depth in a proportional manner, which is not rigorously true in practice (\cref{app:scale}), yet not far away.
-Beyond current architecture, if we want to make LLMs more efficient in depth scaling, one direction may be encouraging compositional use of depth.
+The inverse scaling has a direct implication on architectural choices.
+At the optimal width-depth ratio, both width scaling and depth scaling terms become proportional to $N^{-1/3}$.
+The predicted model size scaling exponent $1/3$ is close to the empirical $0.34$ reported in Chinchilla scaling \cite{hoffmann2022chinchilla}.
+The empirical scaling laws can be a consequence of the inverse depth scaling.
+Beyond current architectures, if we want to make LLMs more efficient in depth scaling, one direction is to encourage compositional use of depth.
 The use of recurrent depth seems to better explore data hierarchy \cite{geiping2025scaling}.
 We hope our insights can help the continued development of LLMs, from hyperparameter choosing to architecture design.